TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Interpolate velocity value to avoid an ugly trace sound when shooting the rocket launcher at 60hz

+- Keep timestamps in log structures and, when writing the logs to a file, preffix the log entries with time
+	- Will later be good to separate logs via date, for the dedicated server

+- Dump logs once every 1000 or so
+- Rcon can download the log

+- Rcon should have a reserved slot to enter in case of emergency

 - RCON password
 - Write editor write date to version.txt file